 - Have a plan B in place.
 For example, if you usually exercise outdoors what will you do if it is raining heavily or storming?
 What will you do if your exercise buddy or PT cancels?

 - Try to mix up what you are doing.
 Australia’s Physical Activity and Sedentary Behaviour Guidelines for Adults recommends we should all do at least 150 to 300 minutes (2 ½ to 5 hours) of moderate intensity physical activity or 75 to 150 minutes (1 ¼ to 2 ½ hours) of vigorous intensity exercise, or a combination of both, each week.
 Plus we should also do muscle strengthening activities on at least 2 days every week.
 So, don’t just walk.
 Walk and do a bit of yoga or weights and do an exercise class at your local gym or community group.
 Pick a number of different activities you like to do and do them each week.

 - Write a goal around what you want to achieve (check out how to write SMART goals here).

 - Keep an exercise diary, even if it’s just for a few days each month to keep you on track (check out my free Lifestyle Diary here).

 - Record your results.
 Whether it’s how long it takes you to walk around the block or what weight your can bench press, jot it down and compare what you can do in 1, 3 or 6 months time.
 Persistence pays off – you will surprise yourself!

 - Reward yourself for your persistence!
 Buy yourself a new pair of runners or exercise gear.
 It’s an investment in your own future health.

 You will feel great and have fun exercising with family and friends.
 It’s great for managing your weight and for preventing long term health issues, so get to it now and thank yourself for valuing you!

-contact dale if you would like help to work toward achieving your health goals.
+Check out our services here if you would like help to work toward achieving your health goals.